INB400 Global Strategy and Management

 -can communicate extensive independent work and master language and terminology of the academic field

 As well as lectures, this course makes extensive use of case discussions and presentations.

 The course makes use of a range of cases that have, for the most part, been developed especially for the course.

 Students are assigned to groups each of which has the responsibility for presenting and leading the discussion of a particular case and develop a termpaper.
 Each group should comprise at least three different nationalities.
 The term-paper will relate theory derived from the course to challenges confronting a particular MNC.
 Although the paper will be theory driven, part of the exercise is to provide solutions that might be applied by the MNC.

-Please note - for purely pedagogical and logistical reasons due to the special work modus in the course - no places for the course will be awarded after the first two lectures.
+Please note - for purely pedagogical and logistical reasons due to the special work modus in the course - no places for the course will be awarded after the first three lectures.